JoshuaMooneyham/Fotispy/README.md

 This is the repository for FotiSpy, my Music Streaming Application mockup.

-Enter the following account details if you would like to test the admin priveleges:
+To test the Admin priveleges, enter the following account info:
 ```
 Username - AdminAccount
 Password - adminacc123